 Not communicating this will certainly show up in consistent over-withdrawal fees, unmet goals, and other financial disappointments.
 By being upfront with each other as you go along, you can steer clear of some of these symptoms of financial distress.Needs, wants, priorities, and budgets change over time, just like we change over time Click To Tweet

 I am sure we have many more lessons to learn in the area of combining finances.
-But we both feel we are miles from where we started, and look forward to continuing to grow a strong future together.
+But we both feel we are miles from where we started with our marriage and finances, and look forward to continuing to grow a strong future together.